pococms/website/docs/front-matter.md

 or new style tags into your document, and ensuring each page can have a unique `<title>` tag.

+It is technically a different document from your Markdown article, and it's in a format called [YAML](yaml-usage.html).

 Here's an example of a page with a [title](#title) defined in the front matter.

 ```